mihai2000q/ConsiliumTempus-be/docs/api/Api.Project.md

 #### Get Collection Request

-it sends optional query parameters to paginate, order or filter the projects by workspace, name, etc.
+It sends optional query parameters to paginate, order or filter the projects by workspace, name, etc.

 - _**pageSize**_ is used to specify the size of the page
 - _**currentPage**_ is used to specify the current page